-So, during our several days in Seattle (check our ready Seattle itinerary), we reviewed the movie plans for two great TV series from 90′ the “Northern Exposure” and “Twin Peaks”.
+So, during our several days in Seattle (check our ready 3 days in Seattle itinerary), we reviewed the movie plans for two great TV series from 90′ the “Northern Exposure” and “Twin Peaks”.

 Roslyn’s Cafe – Mural From the Intro